CarterStefan/bird_watcher/README.md

 ### User Stories

-##### Bird Watcher - Experienced
+##### Bird Watcher UK - Experienced
 - I enjoy going out to see all kinds of birds.
 - As a user, I would like a place to be able to record the birds that I see when out.
 I have a notebook, but I want a one stop place which is easy to use.
 I should be able to find a bird and mark it as seen.
 I should then also be able to see a list of all the birds I have spotted in one page and be able to see when and where I saw the bird.
-I am very knowledgable about birds and would like to correct any issues I spot on a birds information.
+I am very knowledgable about birds and would like to correct any issues I spot on a birds information using an error form on the website.

-##### Bird Watcher - Beginner
+##### Bird Watcher UK - Beginner
 - I enjoy going to see the birds at my local nature reserve.
 - As a user, I would like a place to be able to record the birds that I seen in the hope of seeing all bird species in the UK one day.
 - I would like to see a list of common birds and mark them off once I have seen them.
 As a beginner, I do not know a lot of information about each bird and do not know where to find them.
 I should be able to click on a bird to see more information about that particular species.
 This should apply to both birds that I have seen and not yet seen to achieve the goal of finding where to spot them.